Gohan61/file-uploader/README.md

 # A file uploader

-This project is building using a React frontend.
+This project is build using a React frontend.
 The backend uses Express, NodeJS and PostgreSQL which is managed using Prisma ORM.
-Files are uploaded and served from Cloudinary for download.
+Files are uploaded to and served from Cloudinary for download.

 ## The Odin Project: Lesson File Uploader